 Vacuum Fit was such a hit with specialty shops it enabled Fischer to steal the limelight from industry leader Salomon, even though Salomon was first to market with a shell-molding technology of their own called Custom Fit.
-The big deal about Vacuum Fit was that it didn’t just expand the shell (although it could); it could shrink it.
+The big deal about Vacuum Fit was that it didn’t just expand the shell (although it could); bring it closer to the forefoot.
 Even the one-in-a-thousand shops with a history of boiling boots to modify them never had the means of reducing shell volume all around the forefoot like Vacuum Fit.

-To old-timers, Full Tilt boots represent Raichle resurrected; to today’s high-flying Pipe & Park population, they’re dope.
+To the nostalgic with a Proustian urge to revisit the past, Full Tilt represents Raichle resurrected; to today’s high-flying Pipe & Park population, they’re dope.
 Kids who cavort and contort in the halfpipe or on rails feel about their Full Tilts the way Charleton Heston felt about his rifle, although it’s actually pretty easy to slide out of any of their 3-piece shell models whether your feet are dead or alive.
 The external tongue rocks completely out of the way, and the open-throat shell likewise poses no obstacle for exit or entry.

 The irony of what was once Raichle’s World Cup race boot now serving a generation that intentionally aims backward down the hill – while lining up for a launch pad – is immaterial to the daredevils who have embraced Full Tilt as their preferred footwear.
-Landing big airs in switch position asks a boot certain questions to which Full Tilts know the answer: have an elastic range no 4-buckle boot can match, supple at the top of its movement and consistently resilient thereafter.
+Landing big airs in switch position asks a boot certain questions to which Full Tilts know the answer: have an elastic range no 4-buckle boot can match – ergo less likely to trigger an inadvertent heel release in switch position – supple at the top of its movement and consistently resilient thereafter.